 - In a large bowl, combine flour, cocoa, baking soda, and salt; set aside.

-- Place peeled and seeded avocado, oil, honey, sugar, and vanilla in a food processor or blender and blend until smooth.
+- Place peeled and seeded avocado, eggs, oil, honey, sugar, and vanilla in a food processor or blender and blend until smooth.

 - Pour avocado mixture into the dry ingredients and stir to combine – batter will be thick.
 Stir in 2 tablespoons of mini chocolate chips.